 Many Native American tribes around the country, exercising their rights as sovereign nations, have established large casinos that attract many customers to their territories.
 The Indian Gaming Regulatory Act of 1988 legalized gambling on reservations as a way to help Native Americans raise revenues.
 This act also defined tribal gambling into three classes.
 Classes I and II allow for traditional, or ceremonial games, bingo, and some card games.
 Class III allows for casino operations.
 Tribal nations must first enter a compact, or agreement, with the state regarding type and regulation of games and activities.
-As of 2013, there were 245 federally recognized gaming tribes with a total of 445 gaming operations in 28 states.
+There are approximately 245 federally recognized gaming tribes with a total of 445 gaming operations in 29 states.
 Some of the most successful Native American casinos include the Mystic Lake Casino in Minnesota and Foxwoods Resort Casino in Connecticut.

 Casinos located offshore are known as riverboat casinos—many of which are actual riverboats that cruise up and down the river.
 Some states that border the Mississippi River, including Illinois, Iowa, Indiana, Louisiana, Mississippi, and Missouri, now allow riverboat gambling.
 Riverboats enable gambling to exist in states that do not allow traditional gambling venues, since the casinos rest on water, and not land.